LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

 In the Logtalk context, *broadcasting* is interpreted as the sending of several messages to the same object.
-This can be achieved by using the message sending control construct described above.
-However, for convenience, Logtalk implements an extended syntax for message sending that may improve program readability in some cases.
+This can be achieved by using the message-sending control construct described above.
+However, for convenience, Logtalk implements an extended syntax for message-sending that may improve program readability in some cases.
 This extended syntax uses the ``(,)/2``, ``(;)/2``, and ``(->)/2`` control constructs (plus the ``(*->)/2`` soft-cut control construct when provided by the backend Prolog compiler).
 For example,